katreparitosh/TABLEAU-EDA-Power-Supply-India/README.md

 Data was downloaded form [Open Government Data Portal](https://data.gov.in/).

 # Insights:
-*(Including only a few insights, other insights included in the Code Folder )*
+*(Including only a few insights, other insights included in the [Code File](https://github.com/katreparitosh/TABLEAU-EDA-Power-Supply-India/tree/master/Code%20Files) )*

 1) Geographical Symbol Maping of **Surplus/Deficit in Percent**.